 Home | Blog Index | Blog Archives | Christianity & Faith Essays | Storm Chasing Essays

-Storm observing forecast update 5, for April 21
+Storm Chasing & Photography forecast update 5, for April 21

 The only mirages of hope showing on any data source were a few recent ultra-long-range CFS chiclet charts that indicated an uptick in severe weather toward late May.
 But that's not anything to get excited (or worried) about.
 Even though the CFS has done reasonably well this season so far, a reliable forecast that far out by any model is simply not possible.
 No model or forecaster has any track record of skill at those ranges, and any spike in activity shown for late May has more to do with climatological bias than anything substantiative.

-To summarize, right now the chances of an April Great Plains storm observing expedition look very low.
+To summarize, right now the chances of an April Great Plains storm chase expedition look very low.
 As with all slow early seasons, there is nothing to do but wait and see what May will bring.

 The following table charts the probabilities for a Plains storm chase expedition taking place for the date ranges shown: